Westgate shopping mall attack: Perpetrators

+Insurance registration found inside of the attackers car led the DCI to two co-conspirators, Abdikadir Mohamed and Abdullahi Dugon Subow, who fled Kenya for Somalia.
+One of the reconstructed documents was a receipt to one of the gunmen, Mohammed Abdinur Said.
+Data obtained for the five SIM cards found inside of the car led investigators to Entebbe Airport in Uganda which allowed the DCI to identify the gunmen and two co-conspirators, Hussein Hassan Mustafa and Mohammed Ahmed Abdi.

 Kenyan authorities arrested dozens of people in the aftermath of the attack, but had not announced any suspects directly related to the siege.
 On 4 November 2013, four individuals reported to be Somali nationals were charged by a Kenyan court in relation to the attack.
 Identified as Mohammed Ahmed Abdi, Liban Abdullah, Adnan Ibrahim and Hussein Hassan, they were accused of supporting terrorist elements in Kenya, harboring the gunmen in their homes, illicitly registering as a Kenyan citizen, and obtaining false identification documents.
 However, none of the men were accused of being the shooters involved in the siege, the latter of whom Kenyan military officials asserted had all died.
 All four of the accused men pleaded not guilty to the allegations, with no attorney representing them.
 The court ordered the men to be detained until a hearing in a week's time.